THE CAMBRIDGE UNIVERSITY DOCTOR WHO SOCIETY CONSTITUTION

 (2) Membership may be for life or annual, and upon payment of a charge to be determined by the committee.
 Lifetime honorary membership, for which there shall be no charge, may be awarded by Ordinary Resolution at a General Meeting;

 (4) The Society may have a number of official Patrons.
 An invitation to become a Patron of the Society may be extended by a majority vote of the High Council or a General Meeting; Patrons are accorded membership of the society if they do not already hold it but are not voting members of the High Council.
 They may however be awarded Gallifreyan ranks or cardinalships suitable to their status.
 Invitations may be withdrawn at any time by the High Council.
-A Patron may be removed by a majority vote of either the High Council or a General Meeting;
+A Patron may be removed by a majority vote of either the High Council or a General Meeting.

 3. THE COMMITTEE:

 (1) The day-to-day management of the Society’s affairs shall be in the hands of the Executive Committee, which shall normally be elected at the Annual General Meeting (AGM).
-The Executive Committee may be referred to as the High Council of Time Lords, or simply as the High Council, and its members as Cardinals hereafter;
+The Executive Committee may be referred to as the High Council of Time Lords, or simply as the High Council, and its members as Lords/Ladies/Sovereigns Cardinal hereafter;

-(3) In addition the AGM should elect a social secretary, to be known as Cardinal of the Prydonian Chapter, and a webmaster, to be known as the Keeper of the Matrix;
+(3) In addition, the AGM should aim to elect a social secretary, to be known as the Coordinator of the CIA, member(s) without portfolio, to be known as the Cardinal(s) Prime, and a webmaster, to be known as the Keeper of the Matrix;

-(5) In addition there shall be a Senior Treasurer, to be known where appropriate as the Gold Usher, who shall be a member of the Regent House of the University of Cambridge or other person approved by the Junior Proctor.
+(7) In addition there shall be a Senior Treasurer, to be known where appropriate as the Gold Usher, who shall be a member of the Regent House of the University of Cambridge or other person approved by the Junior Proctor.
 The Senior Treasurer shall be appointed by the elected members of the High Council and shall be ex officio a member of the High Council;

 4. GENERAL MEETINGS: